felipe1120gomez/Data_Structures_and_Algorithms/Algorithms_on_Graphs/graph_decomposition/README.md

 ## connected_components.py

-This program, given an undirected graph with 𝑛 vertices and 𝑚 edges, compute the number of connected components in it.
+This program, given an undirected graph with 𝑛 vertices and 𝑚 edges, computes the number of connected components in it.
 * Sample.
 ```
 Input: 4 2